testflows/TestFlows-WebSite/source/handbook/index.md

 # Show Test Data

-After test program is executed you can retrieve different test data related to the test run using `tfs show` command.
+After the test program is executed, you can retrieve different test data related to the test run using `tfs show` command.

 The following commands are available: